-CITY OF BOYNTON BEACH FIREFIGHTERS' PENSION PLAN NOTES TO SCHEDULE OF CONTRIBUTIONS September 30, 2021
+CITY OF BOYNTON BEACH FIREFIGHTERS' PENSION PLAN NOTES TO SCHEDULE OF CONTRIBUTIONS SEPTEMBER 30, 2022

-Valuation Date: 10/1/2019 Notes Actuarially determined contribution rates are calculated as of October 1, which is two year(s) prior to the end of the fiscal year in which contributions are reported.
-Methods and Assumptions Used to Determine Contribution Rates: Actuarial Cost Method Amortization Method Remaining Amortization Period Asset Valuation Method Inflation Salary Increase Investment Rate of Return Retirement Age Mortality Entry age normal Level percentage of payroll, closed 19 years (Single equivalent amortization period) 5-year smoothed market 2.5% Varies by years of service from 3.5% to 14.5% 7.50% Rates vary by age and years of service RP-2000 Combined Healthy Participant Mortality Table (for pre-retirement mortality), and the RP-2000 Mortality Table for Annuitants (for post-retirement mortality), with mortality improvements projected to all future years after 2000 using Scale BB.
-For males, the base mortality rates include a 90% blue collar adjustment and a 10% white collar adjustment.
-For females, the base mortality rates include a 100% white collar adjustment.
-These are the same rates used for Special Risk Class members in the July I, 2018 actuarial valuation of the Florida Retirement System (FRS), Florida Statutes Chapter 112.63(I)(f) mandates the use of the mortality tables used in either of the two most recently published actuarial valuation reports of FRS.
-Other Information: Notes See Discussion of Valuation Results in the October 1, 2019 Actuarial Valuation Report.
+Valuation Date: 10/1/2020 Notes Actuarially determined contribution rates are calculated as of October 1, which is two year(s) prior to the end of the fiscal year in which contributions are reported.
+Methods and Assumptions Used to Determine Contribution Rates: Actuarial Cost Method Amortization Method Remaining Amortization Period Entry age normal Level percentage of payroll, closed 17 years (Single equivalent amortization period) Asset Valuation Method 5-year smoothed market Inflation 2.25% Salary Increase Varies by years of service from 3.25% to 15.0% Investment Rate of Return 7.35% Retirement Age Rates vary by age and years of service Mortality PUB-2010 Headcount Weighted Safety Healthy Employee Mortality Table (for pre-retirement mortality) and the PUB-2010 Headcount Weighted Safety Healthy Retiree Mortality Table (for postretirement mortality), with separate rates for males and females and ages set forward one year, with mortality improvements projected to all future years after 2010 using Scale MP-2018.
+For males, the base mortality rates for both pre- retirement and post-retirement mortality are based on the Below Median Healthy tables.
+These are the same rates currently in use for Special Risk Class members of the Florida Retirement System (FRS), as mandated by Chapter 112.63, Florida Statutes.
+Other Information: Notes See Discussion of Valuation Results in the October 1, 2020 Actuarial Valuation Report.

-CITY OF BOYNTON BEACH FIREFIGHTERS' PENSON PLAN SCHEDULE INVESTMENT RETURNS LAST EIGHT FISCAL YEARS
+CITY OF BOYNTON BEACH FIREFIGHTERS' PENSON PLAN SCHEDULE INVESTMENT RETURNS LAST TEN FISCAL YEARS

 Annual

 Fiscal Money-Weighted

 Year Rate of Return

 Ended Net of

 September 30, Investment Expense

+2013 12.75%

-2014 9.54%
+2014 10.00%

-2015 0.78%
+2015 0.60%

 2016 11.07%

-2017 12.86%
+2017 12.98%

-2018 8.78%
+2018 8.80%

-2019 5.60%
+2019 5.45%

-2020 6.44%
+2020 11.61%

-2021 19.36%
+2021 19.44%

+2022 -15.91%